-The pilot fund is available to all workers in the tech industry, regardless of job function, who are taking action to improve their workplace and the tech industry at large through individual or collective activism, and who may benefit from financial support to succeed.
+The Tech Workers Fund is available to all workers in the tech industry, regardless of job function, who are taking action to improve their workplace and the tech industry at large through individual or collective activism, and who may benefit from financial support to succeed.

 You are eligible to apply if you meet all of the following eligibility criteria:

 - You are, or were, a worker in the tech industry, regardless of job function;

 - You are, with your coworkers, building collective power or pressuring those in positions of power within a tech company to make lasting change to improve working conditions in the tech sector, and may benefit from financial support to succeed;

 - You have a social security number (SSN) or individual taxpayer identification number (ITIN);

 - You have a US bank account; and

 - You have not previously received a stipend from the Fund.

 At this time, funding is only available for individuals and not organizations.